This is part of a series: Define Life

 - Any attempt to create artificial life must, therefore, be an attempt to “play God” – that is, prove that I’m God’s equal, by creating my own version of something that he made.

-- They softened on this part of their position some after I explained that even though I want to be that inventor, I’m not trying to “play God”.
+- They softened on this part of their position some after I explained that it is possible for such an inventor to not be trying to “play God”

 - Even if we synthesize every part of God’s creatures, and put them together manually, and turn them on, it’s still not life – because God didn’t create it.